 The Eastern Ontario Immigrant Attraction and Retention Strategy represents a pioneering effort to leverage the economic potential of immigrants to benefit the entire community.
 By addressing the unique needs of immigrants and aligning them with the region's economic goals, the Strategy aims to create a sustainable and prosperous future.
 With the launch of this comprehensive Strategy, Lanark and Renfrew Counties position themselves as a model for inclusive and forward-thinking community development.
-Visit liplanarkrenfrew.ca/eastern-ontario-immigrant-attraction-retention-strategy to learn more.
+Visit the following site to learn more:

+liplanarkrenfrew.ca/eastern-ontario-immigrant- attraction-retention-strategy by Amber Coville, Business Development and Program Officer